xLogistics/game-development/README.md

 /

-This project will be used to communicate and utlise GitHub's advantages for a school project.
+This project will be used to communicate and utilise GitHub's advantages for a school project.